EngstromJimmy/Blazm.Hid/Demos.md

 # Blazm.Hid
 Blazm.Hid is a library for Blazor that makes it possible to connect to and communicate with HID devices (Human Interaction Device).
-There are many devices that can be connected to a computer, such as a Stream Deck, Kuando Busylight and many more.
+There are many devices that can be connected to a computer, such as a Stream Deck, Kuando Busylight, and many more.
-In this demo we will take a look at how to connect to a device and send and receive data.
+In this demo, we will take a look at how to connect to a device and send and receive data.
 ## Add HidNavigator
 1. Add HidNavigator in startup.cs
     ```csharp